zhmz90/Daily/README.md

 ### 1/2
-    readdoc and intro to network, hackerrank, julia, lan
+    readdoc and intro to network, hackerrank, julia, lan one or two machine learning or deep learning package
 ### 1/1
 	learn Readdoc and hackrank
 	learn introduction to network of stanford